-This action should only be used if your form is specifically intended to allow subscribers to delete themselves completely from your ActiveCampaign account.
+You should only use this action if your form is specifically intended to allow subscribers to delete themselves completely from your ActiveCampaign account.

-Note: If setting up this option to help comply with GDPR, be sure to disable entry storage for this form (in the form builder under Settings » General).
+Note: If you’re setting up this option to help comply with the GDPR, be sure to disable entry storage for this form in the form builder under Settings » General.
 This will allow you to avoid storing additional records related to the user.

 That’s it!
-You can now set up ActiveCampaign integration with any forms on your site.
+You can now set up ActiveCampaign integration with any form on your site.

 Next, would you like to generate more leads and drive more sales for your business?
 Be sure to check out our tutorial on creating popup forms with WPForms and OptinMonster to learn how.